dazeb/openwrt-build/README.md

-## This description has been modified and updated for Ubuntu 22.04.
+## This description has been translated and updated for Ubuntu 22.04.

 The original description is in Chinese and is located here https://github.com/Lienol/openwrt